 Grandmother reads the riddle "Puppies."
 Children solve the riddle.
-Ask: Does anyone have a puppy at home?
-(Discuss) Puppy begins with /p/.
+Ask: Does anyone have a puppy at home? (discuss) Puppy begins with /p/.
 (Children repeat, /p/.)

-Display the puppies, penny, pan, and pumpkin Picture Cards in a pocket chart.
+Display Picture Cards puppies, penny, pan, and pumpkin in a pocket chart.

 Say: Here is a picture of puppies.
 Say, puppies.
 Puppies begins with /p/.
 Say /p/.